Amy advises on a full range of financial transactions including loan facilities, debt capital markets transactions and securitisation transactions.

 In addition to her technical experience, clients appreciate Amy’s commercially focused and practical approach as well as her ability to manage complex transactions with multiple stakeholders.
 Amy completed a secondment at Jemena Limited in 2010 where she gained valuable in-house experience assisting Jemena on the establishment of their EMTN Programme and refinancing of debt facilities.
 Amy has also completed a secondment at National Australia Bank in late 2010 and early 2011 where she assisted with the implementation of the Personal Property Securities Act, including analysis of the impacts of PPSA, revisions to documentation and the development of system processes.

-Amy has completed a Bachelor of Laws (Hons) and a Bachelor of Commerce from the University of Melbourne.
+Amy holds a Bachelor of Laws (Hons) and a Bachelor of Commerce from the University of Melbourne.
 Amy is admitted to practice as a barrister and solicitor of the Supreme Court of Victoria.